Hemolithin: History

 Hemolithin is the name given to a protein molecule isolated from two CV3 meteorites, Allende and Acfer-086.
 Its deuterium to hydrogen ratio is 26 times terrestrial which is consistent with it having formed in an interstellar molecular cloud, or later in the protoplanetary disk at the start of the Solar System 4.567 billion years ago.
 The elements hydrogen, lithium, carbon, oxygen, nitrogen and iron that it is composed of, were all available for the first time 13 billion years ago after the first generation of massive stars ended in nucleosynthetic events.

-The research leading to the discovery of Hemolithin started in 2007 when another protein, one of the first to form on Earth, was observed to entrap water.
+The research leading to the discovery of Hemolithin started in 2007 when another protein, ATP synthase subunit C, one of the first to form on Earth, was observed to entrap water.
 That property being useful to chemistry before biochemistry on earth developed, theoretical enthalpy calculations on the condensation of amino acids were performed in gas phase space asking: "whether amino acids could polymerize to protein in space?" - they could, and their water of condensation aided their polymerization.
 This led to several manuscripts of isotope and mass information on Hemolithin.

 A comment from the Harvard research leader on Hemolithin/Hemoglycin JEMMc – Hemolithin is now termed hemoglycin.
-Hemoglycin, a space polymer of glycine and iron has been extensively characterized [1-11] and it does contain lithium in some samples [5].
+Hemoglycin, a space polymer of glycine and iron has been extensively characterized and it does contain lithium in some samples.
 The research and now needs to be considered in the context of 4 areas of astronomy and planetary science:

-1st in astronomy, the period between Pop III and Pop II stars, when the constituent elements of hemoglycin first formed even as early as 500My into cosmic time [1].
+1st in astronomy, the period between Pop III and Pop II stars, when the constituent elements of hemoglycin first formed even as early as 500 My into cosmic time.